korithepilot/sem_email_bot/README.md

 pip install discord.py
 pip install python-dotenv
 ## 5. Step - Open desired channel in web browser and get guild and channel id
+## 6. Step - Start bot on desktop and get Gmail token from the redirect
+## 7. Step - Send files to server and start bot